nateforsyth/nateforsyth.github.io/_posts/2019-04-06-building-shared-library-spfx-projects-and-shared-libraries-part-3.md

 npm install -d tslint
 ~~~

 You'll probably also want to install other dependencies  from npm (or yarn) at this point, including some SharePoint specific functionality you'll no doubt need.
-That's outside of the scope of this post though - the import process is no different than importing adding them to an SPFx project.
+That's outside of the scope of this post though - the import process is no different than adding them to an SPFx project.

 If you haven't already done so, it's time to install your favourite unit testing framework.
 I chose [Mocha](https://www.npmjs.com/package/mocha) and [Chai](https://www.npmjs.com/package/chai), mainly due to them being included out of the box within SPFx projects scaffolded by the [Yeoman SharePoint Generator](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/toolchain/scaffolding-projects-using-yeoman-sharepoint-generator).